How participation works

 • Continued access to advice if you are unsure

-• Short reinforcement learning modules
+• Short reinforcement learning introduced over time

 Independence grows gradually.
 If you are unsure, referral is always supported.